godxgamer/InstaNumCreator/README.md

 {
     "number": "Number",
     "proxy": "Proxy",
-    "full_name": 'Full name', // You can pass your required full name (and the api will generate available username accourding to your full name
+    "full_name": "Full name", # You can pass your required full name (and the api will generate available username accourding to your full name
-    "password": 'Password', // Password
+    "password": "Password", # Password
 }
 ```
 - **cURL Example:**